allenai/citeomatic/README.md

 If you have access to the AI2 Corp network, you can set `location` to  `/net/nfs.corp/s2-research/citeomatic/public/`

-## Replicating Experiments
+# Citeomatic Evaluation

-This section details how to run the end-to-end system using pre-trained models for each dataset and replicate experiments from the NAACL paper.
+This section details how to run the end-to-end system using pre-trained models for each dataset and evaluate performance of Citeomatic from the NAACL paper.
+The `--num_candidates` option below

 #### Pubmed
 ```